beakerbrowser/beakerbrowser.com/_docs/learn/faq.md

   <div class="icon"><span class="fa fa-exclamation-triangle"></span></div>
   <div class="body">
     <p>Don't try to copy the private key onto multiple devices, except as a backup precaution.
-    The Hyperdrive protocol doesn't yet have a way to handle conflicting updates, which might happen if you make changes from 2 devices.</p>
+    The Dat protocol doesn't yet have a way to handle conflicting updates, which might happen if you make changes from 2 devices.</p>
   </div>
 </div>

 ### Can I browse regular HTTP/S sites?

 Yes, Beaker browses the normal Web.
-It doesn't make any changes to Web platform, except for its added Peer-to-Peer features.

 ### Will peer-to-peer protocols ever be adopted by other browsers?

-We hope so.
+We hope so!
-Our mission is to create working proofs that will influence standards bodies and push these features out to mainstream browsers.

 ### Is Beaker built entirely from scratch?